MagnumOpuses/af-connect-demo/README.md

 PORT=5000
 ```

-#### Provide environment variables via CLI
+##### Provide custom properties via CLI

 If needed be you may override both default and configuration file properties via CLI like this.

 ```
-PORT=8080 npm run dev
+PORT=5080 npm run dev
 ```

 ## Test

-Next up you may execute all test cases to ensure that all its features work as intended.
+Execute all test cases to ensure that all its features work as intended.

 ```
 npm test